 Using "50" employees as the number in our sample company, assume a 20% annual attrition rate (resigned/fired/retired) and new hires replacing them.
-That totals 10 pre-employment tests.
+That totals 10 pre-employment tests for the year.
 Industry standard for testing "randomly" is to use a "test rate" of 50% of the total number of employees.
-So, in this 50 employees scenario, that would add another 25 tests annually.
+So, in this 50 employees scenario, that would add another 25 random tests scheduled annually.

 Thus, to incorporate a solid and very highly effective, year-around Drug-Free Workplace program, we are now at "40" total drug tests done annually for our sample company with 50 employees.
 At $38 per test, that means the company is investing $1,520 per year or less than $130.00 a month for what would be - I assure you - a highly effective Drug-Free Workplace program.
-It will more than enough repay the company is savings of employee sick days, employee injury, lost-broken-stolen company equipment, and so on!
+It will more than enough repay the company in savings of fewer employee sick days, fewer employee injuries (on and off the job), less lost, broken, or stolen company equipment, and so on!

 Let me define what I mean by, "highly effective":

-If it is a "construction" company, it would not at all be unusual that the early positive rate will be as high as 18%-22% of all existing employees who get first-time tested.
+If it is a "construction" company, it would not at all be unusual that the initially-performed positive rate will be as high as 18%-22% of all existing employees who get first-time tested.
 And, if it is a "restaurant", they could anticipate a positive rate perhaps as high as 12-16%.
-These two industries (construction and food services) rank as number one and number two in overall employee workplace drug abuse.
-That is per actual stats determined by national labs which do millions of drug tests annually.
+Yes, it is fact: these two industries (construction and food services) rank as number one and number two in overall employee workplace drug-abuse.
+That is per actual stats determined by national labs which do 6-7 millions of employee drug tests annually.
 On the other hand, when randomly testing employees at a secretarial service word-processing firm or a department store, the anticipated "initial" positive rate might be as low as 4-6%.
-Yet, that's still too high and can still cost the employer a ton of money!
+That, too, is a fact of employee drug testing stats.
+Yet, that's still too high because it can still cost the employer a ton of money!